 Location is a Key Factor For Canadian Parents Choosing Child Care

-When Canadian parents are making child care arrangements, location is a key factor.
-52% of parents consider the location, 49% the characteristics of the child care provider, 37% the affordability, and 35% the hours of operation.
+When Canadian parents are making child care arrangements, location remains a key factor.
+In 2023, approximately 53% of parents considered the location, 50% the characteristics of the child care provider, 38% the affordability, and 36% the hours of operation.

-In 2022, a third of Canadian parents and guardians reported they chose the child care facility because a government or an agency had licensed it.
-35% also felt the qualifications held by the provider were important.
+A third of Canadian parents and guardians reported in 2023 that they chose the child care facility because a government or agency had licensed it.
+Around 36% also felt that the qualifications held by the provider were important.

 Finding Child Care in Canada

-Around 40% of Canadian parents said they had difficulty in finding childcare in early 2022.
-This was a similar proportion as in late 2020.
-Parents who had children younger than one had the most difficulties with 47% reporting it had been difficult to find a place for their child.
-Parents with children aged four or five who were already attending school had the least trouble at 35%.
+Around 41% of Canadian parents said they had difficulty finding childcare in early 2023.
+Parents who had children younger than one had the most difficulties, with approximately 48% reporting it had been difficult to find a place for their child.
+Parents with children aged four or five who were already attending school had the least trouble at 34%.

-Among the parents who had found it challenging to find childcare, 57% said it was difficult to find childcare in their community.
-46% reported that it was hard to find affordable care.
-About a quarter of parents said finding childcare was challenging because of the pandemic.
-Interestingly, this figure was the same in 2022 as in 2020, despite the easing of the COVID situation.
+Among the parents who had found it challenging to find childcare, 58% said it was difficult to find childcare in their community, and 47% reported that it was hard to find affordable care.

 The main reason parents did not have their children in daycare was the cost.
 61% of parents said they had looked for childcare but had struggled to find something affordable for them.